vmmkf2/perf_wrapper/README.md

     ./perf_wrapper [-p PID] [-d SECONDS] [-c COUNTERS] [-- COMMAND ...]

 - -p monitor an existing process (default: wrapper PID).
+Cannot be combined with `-- COMMAND`.
 - -d stop after the given number of seconds; otherwise wait for the target.
 - -c comma-separated counters using sw-* / hw-* names (see -h for list).
 - -- terminate option parsing; everything after is executed under perf.